Atherton, California: Land use and housing

-Atherton is the wealthiest city in the United States.
+As of 2020, Atherton was ranked as the American city with the highest average income according to data from Bloomberg.
 According to the San Francisco Chronicle, "the town's ascendance stems largely from its single-family zoning, 1-acre-minimum lot sizes, flat land, streamlined permits and changing buyer demographics — which have translated into soaring house sizes and skyrocketing prices."
 There is no commercial zoning in the town, thus there are no restaurants, shops or grocery stores.
 Although city codes specify regulations for sidewalk maintenance, many streets do not have sidewalks.

 In 2022, the town blocked a proposal to build 131 multifamily housing units in the town in response to strong criticism.
-Many of the town's residents, including Golden State Warriors player Steph Curry, strongly opposed proposals to permit more housing construction.
+Many of the town's residents, including basketball player Steph Curry, strongly opposed proposals to permit more housing construction.
 Advocates for the construction of additional homes have criticized Atherton as being a NIMBY town.
 In the same year, California Governor Gavin Newsom singled out Atherton in a speech for its restrictive housing policies.
 With the passage of SB 9 in 2021, zoning regulations that limit how many units can be built on a property were nullified, but enforcement actions did not begin until 2023.

 In February 2023, responding to state legislative deadlines, the Atherton City Council approved a housing plan with 348 mixed-income housing units.
-Under California law, the units must be built over the next eight years, and the city must reserve 148 units for occupancy by "very low income" or "low income" individuals, 56 units for "moderate income" individuals, and 144 units for "above moderate income" individuals.
+Under California law, the units must be built over the next eight years, and the city must reserve 148 units for occupancy by persons classified as having "very low income" or "low income", 56 units for "moderate income" individuals, and 144 units for "above moderate income" individuals.

 In its 2002 plan, Atherton stated a land-use goal to "preserve the Town's character as a scenic, rural, thickly wooded residential area with abundant open space", but its current general plan as of 2024 does not use this language.